kokwai97/Magnificent-7-Double-Bollinger-Band-Strategy-Backtesting/README.md

 6. Sortino Ratio
 7. Maximum Drawdown

-Generally, Magnificent 7 & Double Bollinger Band Strategy Backtesting.ipynb requires 3 libraries to be run: numpy, pandas and yfinance
+Generally, Magnificent 7 & Double Bollinger Band Strategy Backtesting.ipynb requires 3 libraries to be run:
+1. Numpy
+2. Pandas
+3. YFinance

 The code consists of several functions for modularity and a for-loop to loop through each of the 'Magnificent 7' stocks.
 1. buy.py - Buys shares